formester/formester-site/content/blog/tips-for-hr-to-manage-employee-time-off-requests.md

 * **Accessibility:** Digital submission systems can be accessed from computers, tablets, and smartphones, providing flexibility and convenience for employees.
 * **Convenience:** With digital submission, employees can request time off outside traditional working hours, making the process more convenient for all parties involved.
 * **Reduced Administrative Work:** HR departments benefit from increased efficiency in processing digital submissions, saving time and reducing the likelihood of errors.
-* **Notification and Tracking:** These systems often include automatic notifications and tracking features, which help HR teams manage and monitor requests effectively.
+* **Notification and Tracking:** These systems often include automatic notifications and tracking features, which help HR teams manage and monitor requests in a seamless manner.

 ## Centralising Request Records